This Blog Includes :

 What is the IELTS?

-IELTS is a short for “International English Language Testing System”.
-The test is has two formats:
+IELTS stands for “International English Language Testing System”.
+The test has two formats:

 - IELTS Academic: Students aiming for higher education level abroad have to take this exam.